 - Put a fresh coat of paint on the walls – Painting your interior or exterior can be a simple way to give your property a complete makeover with very little investment.
 Stick to neutral colors that prospective buyers can see themselves turning into their own.

-- Update your bathroom and kitchen – Your kitchen and bathroom are the two most important areas of the home to prospective buyers, so you’ll want to take care to make sure they’re updated and modern.
-Fixtures, appliances, and layouts can be taken care of DIY style, and they can make a huge difference in successful selling.
+Update your bathroom and kitchen – Your kitchen and bathroom are the two most important areas of the home to prospective buyers, so you’ll want to take care to make sure they’re updated and modern.
+Fixtures, appliances, and layouts can be taken care of in DIY style, and they can make a huge difference in successful selling.